SrBrahma/prettier-config-gev/README.md

 };
 ```

 It's also possible to add `"prettier": "prettier-config-gev"` to the `package.json` but that doesn't allow customization.
+But there aren't many to do in prettier.